sgcderek/sgcderek.github.io/_posts/2021-03-15-noaa2-revival.markdown

 It is not too uncommon for old decommissioned satellites to start transmitting a signal again, you may be familiar with a similar phenomenon that's happened to Transit 5B-5 or NOAA-9, and plenty other satellites.
 Happysat has a [page on his blog](http://happysat.nl/Deadsat/Gallery.html) documenting emissions like this, but note that it's now out of date and the satellites shown there may no longer be active.

+[2021-03-19] Happysat got in touch and said that he may soon be revisiting his lists of historical satellites still broadcasting, so make sure to go check out his blog after this!

 However what differentiates NOAA-2's newfound signal from NOAA-9's is the fact that the hardware responsible for encoding and modulating it still seems to be operational.
 This is similar to the already mentioned Transit 5B-5, in fact you may remember a recent [blog post](https://xerbo.net/posts/investigating-transit-pt1/) from Xerbo about the analysis and subsequent decoding of the Transit signal, that has revealed unmistakable patterns in the binary data such as a frame counter.

 After seeing Scott's tweet, I have decided to use my own setup to attempt recording the signal;